buzzqw/TUS/OBSS/markdown-separati/en/32-poisons-potions-and-diseases.md

 If this Saving Throw succeeds, it cancels the effects of the poison; if it fails, the creature remains poisoned; if it critically fails, the ST will have a -2 penalty.
 Once the First Aid check has been made, it is no longer possible to repeat it until after the onset.

-Continuous First Aid treatment for 8 hours allows for a new Saving Throw with a +1d6 bonus after the poison's activation if it is still active.
+Continuous First Aid treatment for 8 hours allows for a new Saving Throw with a +1d6 bonus after the poison' \*\*s activation if it is still active.

-> I believe a leaf of grass is no less than a day's work of the stars.
+> I believe a leaf of grass is no less than a day' \*\*s work of the stars.
 (Walt Whitman)

 ## Creating Natural Poisons and Potions